schlawiner/grotzen-butzen-kochblog/README.md

 TODO:
 - [ ] Add Tailwind and PostCSS for styling
 - [ ] Make a nice basic layout template for each recipe page
+- [ ] Add or update all the recipe taxonoym tags
-- [ ] Think about navigation concept, create index page layout
+- [ ] Think about navigation concept (again with the tags), create index page layout
 - [ ] Add Alpine for reactivity